-IE-717 Invent & Use Intellect Property
+IE-717 Invention and the Use of Intellectual Property

 The Internet's ability to share ideas between millions of people instantaneously, and the ability of Internet users to improve upon those ideas and share them with everyone on the Internet instantaneously, has challenged intellectual property's status quo.
-While lawmakers and intellectual property owners struggle with this challenge, others such as Linux and Napster seek to test the new paradigm.
-This course will examine the legal and regulatory limits of an e-business's ability to exploit intellectual value in the new paradigm.
+This course examines the legal and regulatory limits of an e-business's ability to exploit intellectual value in the new paradigm.
 In addition, the latest changes to intellectual property law and regulation as a result of Internet commerce will be examined.
 (3)